Alternate format: Secure your sccounts and devices with multi-factor authentication (ITSAP.30.030) (PDF, 395 KB)

 Organizations and individuals can benefit from using multi-factor authentication (MFA) to secure devices and accounts.
 With MFA enabled, two or more different authentication factors are needed to unlock a device or sign in to an account.
 Whether accessing email, cloud storage, or online banking services, MFA provides an extra layer of security from cyber attacks like credential stuffing.
-In credential stuffing, hackers use previously stolen credentials from one website, hoping that you have reused these credentials.
+During credential stuffing, hackers use previously stolen credentials to access an online service, hoping that you used the same credential for other services.
 If not already doing so, we recommend that you and your organization use MFA where possible to protect high-value business services and data from threat actors.

 MFA uses combinations of the following factors to authenticate a user:

-- Something you know: Typically, your passphrase, password, or PIN.
-This factor can be easily compromised, which is why we strongly recommend adding another factor when possible
+- Something you know: Typically, your passphrase, password, or Personal identification Number (PIN).
+This factor can be easily compromised, which is why we strongly recommend adding another factor when possible.

-- Something you have: This factor can include a hard token (e.g. USB key or access card) or a soft token (e.g. an authenticator App or SMS message).
+- Something you have: This factor can include a hard token (such as a USB key or access card) or a soft token (such as an authenticator app or SMS message).

-- Something you are: This factor relies on a unique biometric characteristic (e.g. fingerprints, retina, or iris scan).
+- Something you are: This factor relies on a unique biometric characteristic (such as fingerprints, retina, or facial structure).

 Two-factor authentication (2FA) is a type of MFA and is validated by using a combination of two different authentication factors to access a device or system.

 Two-step verification is a process requiring two authentication methods, which are applied one after the other.
-Unlike two-factor authentication, two-step verification can be of the same factor type (e.g. two passwords, two physical keys, or two biometrics).
+Unlike two-factor authentication, two-step verification can be of the same factor type, such as two passwords, two physical keys, or two biometrics.
 Sometimes two-step verification is known as two-step authentication.

 What are the best factors to use?